IchinichiQ/ToradoraTranslateTool/Readme.md

 The instruction on the images translation is written in Images/HowTo.txt.

-The game automatically moves the text to a new line if it doesn't fit into the dialog box, so you don't have to put a line break sign.
-But if you need to move the text to a new line, insert the symbol Fullwidth Low Line - "＿".
+You can automatically insert line breaks into the current file or all files at once through the context menu.
+But if you need to move the text to a new line manually, insert the symbol Fullwidth Low Line - "＿".

 ## Features